OluwabukolaU/Pokemon/README.md

 # Pokemon Battle Game

 Welcome to the Pokemon Battle Game!
-This is a simple and enjoyable Python game where you can create your own Pokemon, build a team, and engage in battles against an AI opponent.
+This is a simple and enjoyable Python game where you can create your own Pokemon, build a team, and engage in battles against a computer generated opponent.

 ## What You Can Do